Last updated on January 24th, 2023

 Companies want to go remote

 The other thing that I would stress is that companies increasingly embrace remote, whether that’s a hybrid model or an entirely remote model.
 It’s competitive out there.
 And due to the remote, we got a lot of talent from all over the world.
-Previously, there were not a lot of remote technology companies, especially jobs like SRS, or sales folks, most of those folks had to be in office.
+Previously, there were not a lot of remote interpreting technology companies, especially jobs like SRS, or sales folks, most of those folks had to be in office.
 That’s no longer true.

 Evolve your policies